phalcon/documentation/docs/events.md

 ```

 ## Controllers
 Controllers act as listeners already registered in the events manager.
-As a result, you only need to create a method with the same name as a registered event, and it will be fired.
+As a result, you only need to create a method with the same name as a registered event and it will be fired.

 For instance if we want to send a user to the `/login` page if they are not logged in, we can add the following code in our master controller: